 4. Always Be Ready for Continous Integration

 You don't need to worry about integrating unfinished code with the rest of the team when using feature flags.
 A common approach is to use feature branches when working on a new change.
-The problem with this approach is the dreaded "merge conflict hell"---you know, that moment when you're trying to merge your feature branch to master.
+The problem with this approach is the dreaded "merge conflict hell"---you know, that moment when you're trying to merge your feature branch to controller.
 The moment you'll do anything to avoid.
 Some clever folks might even distract other developers so that they can merge their branch first and avoid this pain.
 It would be funny if it weren't true.
 The idea with this, number four in our list of feature flag use cases, is to minimize problems that will steal valuable time from the team.
 When you code something you know for sure will take more than the rest of your day, you'll see the benefit of feature flags.
 That's because you can always push your code with the feature toggled off.
 Merge conflicts will be reduced, and it will be much easier and cheaper to fix them because everyone is pushing their changes more frequently.
-You might be afraid of pushing your changes to master; something incomplete could go live or the build could fail.
+You might be afraid of pushing your changes to controller; something incomplete could go live or the build could fail.
 But if that happens, other team members will look at the code to identify which flag was recently turned on.
 Then, they can simply turn it off and continue working.
 You'll realize there's no need for this fear any longer, thanks to feature flags.

 5. Customize Behavior Based on User Preferences